Rear-projection television: Solution

-Development history
+Latest developments and decline in market

 While popular in the early 2000s as an alternative to more expensive LCD and plasma flat panels despite increased bulk, the falling price and improvements to LCDs led to Sony, Philips, Toshiba and Hitachi dropping rear-projection TVs from their lineup.
 Samsung, Mitsubishi, ProScan, RCA, Panasonic and JVC exited the market later as LCD televisions became the standard.
 The bulk of earlier rear-projection TVs meant that they cannot be wall-mounted, and while most consumers of flat-panels do not hang up their sets, the ability to do so is considered a key selling point.

 On June 6, 2007, Sony unveiled a 70" rear-projection SXRD model KDS-Z70XBR5 that was 40% slimmer than its predecessor and weighed 200 lbs, which was somewhat wall-mountable.
 However, on December 27, 2007, Sony decided to exit the RPTV market.
 Mitsubishi began offering their LaserVue line of wall mountable rear-projection TVs in 2009.
+Samsung exited the market by 2008, leaving Mitsubishi as the sole remaining manufacturer of RPTVs until it stopped in 2012 due to low profit margins and popularity.